ncoblentz/JoCoITStudents/README.md

 ### High School Student Pursuing a Job Without a College Degree

-To get a job as a high school graduate, it's going to be critically important that you grow in maturity (think attitude, punctuality, reliability, professionalism, ability to manage time well, meeting deadlines, etc.) as well as have some kind of external demonstration of skill and experience.
+To get a job as a high school graduate, it's going to be critically important that you grow in maturity (attitude, punctuality, reliability, professionalism, ability to manage time well, meeting deadlines, etc.) as well as have some kind of external demonstration of skill and experience.
 While pursuing your high school courses, you should focus on gaining entry-level certifications and working or volunteering in the field you plan to pursue.

 Once you get that first job, continue to pursue more advanced certifications.
 Then, after gaining several years of experience (3 to 5 years), your options for employment greatly increase.
 You have an opportunity to move around to a more exciting specialty or a more desirable company.
 That doesn't mean you have to move companies however.
 Ideally, your current employer will recognize your value and promote you.